Day 1 : Finding Center

 Consider that these 3 fingers are longer, & more similarly situated on the hand.

-Consider how these 3 fingers can work most effectively as group that does not include the thumb & pinky.
+Consider how these 3 fingers can work most effectively as a group that does not include the thumb & pinky.

 Notice how, at center position, the left hand 3-finger group lines up with 3 DOWN (white) keys.